PostHog/meta/requests-for-comments/2022-12-01-workflow-new-feature.md

 Sarah builds the feature between the feature flag and merges it to main branch.

 Sarah pings her team to give it a go on a few different devices.
 When 5 internal users have used the feature PostHog sends her a slack message to the playlist.
 She reviews it and the error logs - it's all working fine so she gives the thumbs up to escalate to beta users.
-There are no errors in beta and so it automatically deploys to prod - sending her a slack message to her team to keep them in the loop.
+There are no errors in beta and so it automatically deploys to prod as a phased release - sending her a slack message to her team to keep them in the loop.
 PostHog automatically invites 2 users to a user interview after having used the video feature *Luke is working on an MVP for the user interviews feature - can be out of scope for the MVP*.

 From the dashboard, Sarah learns most of the users are only watching the first 30 seconds of the 5-minute videos.
 During the interviews, she asks them what they thought of the videos and while they enjoyed them they said they were too long and dry.
 Sarah organizes a new set of videos to be made and rolls out an update.